dkanungo/Probabilistic-ML-for-finance-and-investing/README.md

 **This is the code repository for my award-winning book.
 All code was written in Colab notebooks and you might have to tweak it for Jupyter notebooks.
-You can read Chapter 1 [here](https://www.oreilly.com/library/view/probabilistic-machine-learning/9781492097662/ch01.html) or access the entire book and the extensive resources of the O'Reilly Media learning platform by using this special [30-day free trial offer](https://oreillymedia.pxf.io/c/5025539/1902024/15173) (expires 12/31/2023).**
+You can read Chapter 1 [here](https://www.oreilly.com/library/view/probabilistic-machine-learning/9781492097662/ch01.html).**

 ![book](https://github.com/dkanungo/Probabilistic-ML-for-finance-and-investing/assets/43560983/aefb4507-37c7-4d4a-9c9a-027a6504b415)